loveisgala/loveisgala/README.md

 - 🌱 I’m currently learning **JavaScript Frameworks and Phyton!**

-- 👯 I’m looking for a remote-job and to collaborate on projects!
+- 👯 I’m looking for a remote-job and collaborate on projects!

+- ⚡️ Constantly learning

 <h3 align="left">Connect with me:</h3>
 <p align="left">